iiegor/pantheon/README.md

 Simply run ``grunt``

 ## CLI
-In order to speed up and facilitate the creation of controllers and other components, you can use birdy-cli (https://github.com/underc0de/birdy-cli).
+In order to speed up and facilitate the creation of controllers, views and other components, you can use birdy-cli (https://github.com/underc0de/birdy-cli).

 ## To do
 - [x] ES6 Support.